 Students enrolling on a postgraduate degree programme are charged tuition fees each year by Queen Mary.
-The rate you will be charged depends on whether you are assessed as a Home/EU or Overseas student.
+The fees for our postgraduate taught programmes are listed on the course pages.

 Some taught postgraduate programmes have non-standard rates.
 These include certain masters degrees in subjects such as Business and Management, Economics, Finance, Law, Medicine and Dentistry.
 Tuition fee rates for postgraduate certificate (PG Cert) and diploma (PG Dip) programmes are normally set at one-third and two-thirds respectively of the masters degree rate.

 Students on a course lasting more than one year are charged fees each year.
 An inflationary uplift is applied to the fees charged in the second year and subsequent years of the programme.
 In 2023-24 fees for continuing students will reflect a 3% inflationary increase from 2022-23 fee rates.
 When the inflationary increase is applied, fees are generally rounded up to the nearest £10.